9 Essential Habits of Sexual Assertiveness

-Here, in a nutshell, are the top 9 habits of sexual assertiveness that I’ve chosen to highlight from Powell’s classic work.
+Following are nine habits of sexual assertiveness from Powell’s classic work.
 Like other habits, you may need to repeat them and practice them over and over until they become second nature—or at least easier.

 - Take charge of your thoughts.
-Identify beliefs that keep you from speaking up.
-A common belief is, “(S)he’ll think I’m a spontaneity-killer if I insist on a condom.”
-Once you are aware of this thought, replace it with a thought like, “If (s)he rejects me, I can cope with it; I’ll find someone who will respect me more.”
+Identify the beliefs that keep you from speaking up—for example, "He [or she] will think I’m a spontaneity-killer if I insist on a condom.”
+Once you are aware of this thought, replace it with one like, “If she [or he] rejects me, I can cope with it; I’ll find someone who will respect me more.”

 - Understand the difference between assertiveness, aggressiveness, and non-assertiveness.
 Assertive actions are direct, honest, and appropriate ways of verbally expressing your beliefs and rights without disrespecting the other person.
-(For more information, click here.)
-In an ideal situation, you would acknowledge the other person’s situation (“I know you want to go on.”); clearly refuse the unreasonable demand (“But I don’t want to have sex without a condom.”); and explain your reason (“I don’t want to risk pregnancy or disease.”)
+In an ideal situation, you would acknowledge the other person’s situation (“I know you want to go on”); clearly refuse the unreasonable demand (“But I don’t want to have sex without a condom”); and explain your reason (“I don’t want to risk pregnancy or disease.”).

 - Say what you want.
-I-statements are the gold standard of assertive communication—“I don’t want to get sexually involved right now” (versus “You are pressuring me.”).
-However, Powell urges that you speak up however you can, using your own words.
-A simple NO works just fine!
+"I" statements are the gold standard of assertive communication—“I don’t want to get sexually involved right now," as opposed to, "You are pressuring me."
+But Powell urges that you speak up however you can, using your own words.
+A simple "no" works just fine!

 - Give yourself an inner compliment when you can speak up.
-Tell yourself, for example, “I handled that well.”
-Remember that imperfect talk deserves an inner compliment, too.
-“This was hard and I somehow managed to do it.”
+Tell yourself, “I handled that well.”
+Remember that imperfect talk deserves an inner compliment, too: “This was hard and I somehow managed to do it.”

 - Recognize pressure lines.
-I relished Powell’s grouping of pressure lines into categories like: “Lines that stress the beautiful experience being missed; lines that attempt to gain sympathy; lines that attempt to insult the person who is refusing,” and so on.
-The dialogues that feature possible replies to these lines are hysterically funny as well as helpful.
+I relished Powell’s grouping of pressure lines into categories like: lines that stress the beautiful experience being missed; lines that attempt to gain sympathy; lines that attempt to insult the person who is refusing, and so on.
+(Her dialogues that feature possible replies to these lines are hysterically funny as well as helpful.)

 - Create a sexual policy statement.
 What are your sexual values?
 Do you favor abstinence?
-See sex as a recreational activity?
-Desire sex only when you’ve gotten to know someone?
-Since you are the CEO of your sex life, create a policy statement that you would be comfortable sharing with a prospective partner.
+Do you see sex as a recreational activity?
+Do you desire it only when you’ve gotten to know someone?
+As the CEO of your sex life, create a policy statement that you would be comfortable sharing with a prospective partner.

-- As much as possible, discuss your sexual values ahead of time in non-sexual situations.
+- As much as possible, discuss your sexual values ahead of time, in non-sexual situations.
 “In that film, I felt upset when she cheated on him.”
 Then listen for your prospective partner’s response.
-Does s/he sound like the kind of person you want to get to know better?
+Does he or she sound like the kind of person you want to get to know better?

 - Know your own risk triggers.
+If you know you don't want to have sex, avoid situations that could put you in danger.
 For example, alcohol is a risk trigger for many.
-And if you know you don't want to have sex, avoid situations that could put you in danger.

 This list applies to the ordinary situations that can get you into sexual trouble.
-However, some people face more serious problems—sexual harassment, acquaintance rape, rape, sexual abuse, intrusion and coercion.
-Powell offers compassion, information, perspective, and practical responses to these situations.
-To help readers parry the barrage of confusing sexual messages from the media, she offers entertaining and useful ways to analyze what you see and hear.
-You will never watch TV the same way again.
+However, some people face more serious problems—sexual harassment, rape or acquaintance rape, sexual abuse, intrusion, and coercion.
+Powell offers compassion, information, perspective, and practical responses to all of these situations.
+To help readers parry the barrage of confusing sexual messages from the media, she offers entertaining and useful ways to analyze what you see and hear—you will never watch TV the same way again.

-I intend to read Talking Back every few years just to refresh my memory, strengthen my skills, and renew my values.
-I'm so glad this excellent book is now updated and available again!
+I intend to read Talking Back every few years to refresh my memory, strengthen my skills, and renew my values.

 (c) Meg Selig, 2013